 The list of policy cards starts off small, but each new civic researched unlocks multiple cards, so they pile up quickly.
 They allow you to fine-tune your empire with a broad variety of bonuses, from reducing the maintenance cost of units to getting more resources from trade routes.
 You can spend gold to set up new policies, or wait until you’ve researched a new civic.
 In the early game, it’s best to try to time the unlocking of new civics with when you would want to switch them around.

 Envoys are earned over time, increased by policies, and for the first, third and sixth envoy sent to a city state, a new bonus is received.
 City states also like to throw quests your way, which on completion immediately add a new envoy to the city.
 When you send three envoys and have more than any other civ, you become that city state’s suzerain, its sovereign.

-As a city state’s suzerain, you share their resources, can get them to join you in wars, and finally you’ll get a unique city state bonus like Geneva’s +15 to the science of every city when the civ isn’t at war.
+Envoy’s can be considered the measure of your influence within that city-state, and if you become that city’s suzerain, you share their resources, can get them to join you in wars, and finally you’ll get a unique city state bonus like Geneva’s +15 to the science of every city when the civ isn’t at war.
 You can steal city states from other civs just by sending more envoys, but competing over them will sour your relationship with that civ, potentially becoming a catalyst for war.

 Kicking off a war is not as simple as just attacking a foreign unit or city; you’ve got to declare war first, and even then there are choices to make.
 The first type of declaration is for a surprise war, i.e. a war that you’ve not got a formal reason to start beyond your own lust for conquest.
-Surprise wars have a massive warmonger penalty, potential making other civs more than a little upset with you.
+Surprise wars have a massive warmonger penalty, potentially making other civs more than a little upset with you.

 Wait long enough, and you’re sure to be given a good reason to go to war.
 The diplomacy menu has a casus belli option, which reveals all the formal war declarations.
 The simplest, ‘declare formal war’, can be used if you’ve denounced the civ in the last five turns, which essentially means you’ve already warned them that you’re pissed off with them.
 Since that’s easy to do, the penalties are still quite steep.